solliancenet/microsoft-mysql-developer-guide/02_IntroToMySQL/02_03_Azure_MySQL_deployment_options.md

-# Introduction to Azure Database for MySQL
+# Introduction to Azure Database for MySQL deployment options

 As mentioned previously, developers can deploy MySQL on Azure through Virtual Machines (IaaS) or Azure Database for MySQL (PaaS).
 Though PaaS offerings do not support direct management of the OS and the database engine, they have built-in support for high availability, automating backups, and meeting compliance requirements.
 Moreover, Azure Database for MySQL supports MySQL Community Editions 5.6, 5.7, and 8.0, making it flexible for most migrations.
 (TODO:Add link for MySQL Migration Guide)